 August 3.
-Since I didn’t make the tour of Peleș and Pelișor Castle, a stone’s throw apart, the day before, I decided to try again.
-It was worth it, even though I had to sit through horrendous traffic snarls coming and going from Basov.
-I learned that King Carol I, under whose reign Romania first gained its independence, first visited the site of the future castle in 1866, he fell in love with the nearby magnificent Bucegi Mountains.
+Since I didn’t make the tour of Peleș and Pelișor Castle yesterday, I decided to try again.
+It was worth it, even though I had to sit through a horrendous traffic jam to and from Basov.
+King Carol I, under whose reign Romania first gained its independence, first visited the site in 1866, falling in love with the nearby Bucegi Mountains.
 In 1872, the Crown purchased 500 square miles of land near the Piatra Arsă River.
 The estate was named the Royal Estate of Sinaia.
 The King commissioned the construction of a royal hunting preserve and summer retreat on the property, and the foundation was laid for Peleș Castle on 22 August 1873.

 Pelișor was built after Peleș between 1899 and 1902 by Czech architect Karel Liman and decorated by the Viennese Bernhard Ludwig, Pelisor was, starting since 1903, the summer residence of Romania’s second king, King Ferdinand of the Hohenzollern dynasty.
 Several auxiliary buildings were built simultaneously with the castle: the guards’ chambers, the Economat Building, the Foișor hunting lodge, the royal stables, and a power plant.
 Peleș became the world’s first castle fully powered by locally produced electricity.